Edward Donaldson (RAF officer): Postwar career

-Later RAF career

 During the early 1950s, Donaldson served in West Germany and commanded RAF Fassberg and RAF Wunstorf airfields, gaining appointment to Commander of the Order of the British Empire in June 1953, and advancement to air commodore in July 1955 after attending the Joint Services Staff College.
 From 1956 to 1958 he served as Deputy Commander of Air Forces in the Arabian Peninsula.
 On return to England, his final appointment was as Commandant of the RAF College, Manby.

 Personal life

 Donaldson married Winifred Constant in 1936, and the couple had two daughters.
 After they were divorced in 1944, in the same year he married Estellee Holland, an American nurse, and the couple had one son, David.
 After they divorced in 1954, he married Anne Sofie Stapleton in 1957, whom he divorced in 1982.

+Later life

 Donaldson retired as an air commodore in 1961, and became the Air Correspondent for The Daily Telegraph, until 1979.
+He was a keen yachtsman owning a yacht which he kept in Gosport Marina.
 He retired to his home in Selsey, and died at the Royal Naval Hospital Haslar on 6 June 1992.
 Donaldson is buried at St Andrew's Church, Tangmere.